Northwood, London

+Northwood is an affluent town in the London Borough of Hillingdon, west London and Hertfordshire located 14+1/2 mi northwest of Charing Cross.
+Northwood was part of the ancient parish of Ruislip, Middlesex.
+The town straddles the boundary with Hertfordshire, around Moor Park and the Eastbury area of town, as well as sharing post towns with parts of Hertfordshire.
+Since the Middlesex side of the town being incorporated into Greater London in 1965, has been on the Greater London boundary with that county.
+It has also been within the Metropolitan Police District since 1840.

 The area consists of the elevated settlement of Northwood and Northwood Hills, both of which are served by stations on the Metropolitan line of the London Underground.
 At the 2011 census, the population of Northwood was 10,949, down from 11,068 in 2008, while the population of Northwood Hills was 11,578, up from 10,833 in 2001.

 Northwood adjoins Ruislip Woods National Nature Reserve.
-It was also used for location filming of the Goods' and Leadbetters' houses and surrounding streets in the BBC TV sitcom The Good Life acting as Surbiton.
+The area was used for location filming of the Goods' and Leadbetters' houses and surrounding streets in the BBC TV sitcom The Good Life, standing in for Surbiton.

 History

 Toponymy

 Northwood was first recorded in 1435 as Northwode, formed from the Old English 'north' and 'wode', meaning 'the northern wood', in relation to Ruislip.

 Early developments

-In 1086 at the Domesday Book the Northwood-embracing parish of Ruislip had immense woodland, sufficient to support one parish with 1,500 pigs per year, and a park for wild beasts (parcus ferarum).
+In the Domesday Book of 1086, the Northwood-embracing parish of Ruislip had immense woodland, sufficient to support one parish with 1,500 pigs per year, and a park for wild beasts (parcus ferarum).

 The hamlet of Northwood grew up along the north side of the Rickmansworth-Pinner road which passes across the north-east of the parish.
 Apart from this road and internal networks in areas of scattered settlement to the east and west, Ruislip had only three ancient roads of any importance of which Ducks Hill Road was the only one in the Northwood hamlet.
 This followed the course of the modern road from its junction with the Rickmansworth road in the northwest corner of the parish.
 It then ran south through Ruislip village as Bury Street and continued through the open fields as Down Barns Road (now West End Road) to West End in Northolt.

 Northwood had a manorial grange in 1248, which may have occupied the site of the later Northwood Grange.
 The monks of the Bec Abbey who lived at Manor Farm in Ruislip in the 11th century owned this grange.
 A few cottages at Northwood are mentioned in the 1565 national survey.
 Two hundred years later the shape of the hamlet, composed of a few farms and dwellings scattered along the Rickmansworth road, had altered little except for the addition of Holy Trinity church.
 Robert Cecil, 1st Earl of Salisbury had 568 acres of Ruislip cleared of forest.